Rock Radio Heaven (R)

 Died: January 5, 2010

-Stations: WSLI, WJXN, WRBC, WKKE, WJDX Jackson, Miss., WKGN Knoxville, Tenn., WTIX New Orleans, WABB Mobile Ala., KBOX Dallas
+Stations: WSLI, WJXN, WRBC, WKKE, WJDX Jackson, Mississippi, WKGN Knoxville, Tennessee, WTIX New Orleans, WABB Mobile Alabama, KBOX Dallas

 Notes: Started in radio in 1958 while in the 10th grade.
 Final gig was doing airborne traffic reports at WLBT-TV Jackson.
 Died at the age of 67.